eprbell/rp2/README.dev.md

     ```
     def lot_candidates_order(self) -> AcquiredLotCandidatesOrder:
     ```
-  * write the body of the method: it returns `AcquiredLotCandidatesOrder.OLDER_TO_NEWER` or `AcquiredLotCandidatesOrder.NEWER_TO_OLDER`, depending on whether the desired chronological order is ascending or descending.
+  * write the body of the method: it should return either `AcquiredLotCandidatesOrder.OLDER_TO_NEWER` or `AcquiredLotCandidatesOrder.NEWER_TO_OLDER`, depending on whether the desired chronological order is ascending or descending.

 * For feature-based accounting methods:
   * import the following (plus any other RP2 or Python package you might need):